 Contact Schola to verify space availability if you are interested in a course.

-All other classes (Great Books 4, Greek, and Rhetoric) must register using the registration link below, and the required books will be listed on the Schola Amazon Bookstore.
+All other classes (Great Books 4, GB for Adults, Greek, Lewis, Rhetoric, Astronomy) must register using the registration link below, and the required books will be listed on the Schola Amazon Bookstore.
 Do not order books until instructed - the bookstore page is being updated.
 You don't have to actually purchase them through Amazon if you prefer not to, but the required editions listed there must be used.

 GREAT BOOKS 1